Toan-Dang/Backend-social-media-content-generator/README.md

 This is all my screenshop of my website: [Screen shot](https://www.figma.com/design/wJzstV4tQZK2Thh78BR3dr/Untitled?node-id=0-1&t=I3eoSbSj8ew7PS60-1)

-I have deployed my website to: [Content Generator](https://content-generator-98bba.web.app/)
+I have deployed my website to firebase hosting and you can test it: https://content-generator-98bba.web.app/

 ## About the Project
 This project uses TypeScript + Express with Firebase Cloud Functions to run the API.
 I have created three modules (auth, content, profile), each module has its own controller, service, and repository.
 The response of the API has been customized with my format.